-The annual District budgets for the General Fund, Capital Projects Funds and Debt Service Funds are prepared, approved and adopted in accordance with Section 61110 of the government code.
+Budgets for the General Fund and the Capital Projects Fund are prepared, approved and adopted in accordance with Section 61110 of the government code.
 Budgetary control is maintained at the total expenditure level of each fund.
 Any deficiency of budgeted revenues compared to budgeted expenditures is financed from beginning unrestricted fund balance.
 During the fiscal year, several nominal supplementary appropriations were necessary.